lustre-labs/lustre/pages/guide/01-quickstart.md

 > data when your app starts.

 The core of every Lustre application is its `Msg` type and update function.
-By looking at these, we can get a hollistic understanding of how our application works by seeing up-front all the different ways the outside world can affect changes to our model.
+By looking at these, we can get a holistic understanding of how our application works by seeing up-front all the different ways the outside world can affect changes to our model.